Argo-Navis-Dev/php-anchor-sdk/docs/sep-24.md

 ## Using the SDK Service

-In this example we create a controller named `StellarInteractiveFlowController` that handles incoming Stellar KYC requests:
+In this example we create a controller named `StellarInteractiveFlowController` that handles incoming requests:

 ```php
 class StellarInteractiveFlowController extends Controller